-The Community Speed Awareness Program is a safety initiative that lets drivers know their actual operating speed while also bringing awareness to the speed limit on residential roadways.
+The Community Speed Awareness Program is a safety initiative that lets drivers know their actual operating speed while bringing awareness about the speed limits on residential roads.

-We will temporarily install the radar speed signs on streets throughout the city, based on community requests.
+We install temporary radar speed signs on streets throughout the city, based on community requests.

 Each street location will have two radar speed signs, one in each direction.

-Signs will be installed spring through fall each year, subject to weather and available staff resources.
+Signs are installed spring through fall each year, subject to weather and available staff resources.

-Staff will be monitoring the program closely and will make adjustments as necessary, and are always accepting feedback on the program.
+Staff monitor the program closely and make adjustments as needed.

 How can I request my street?

-The radar speed signs will display and record individual vehicle speeds, and record the number of vehicles travelling on the street (known as the average daily traffic (ADT)).
+The radar speed signs display and record individual vehicle speeds, and record the number of vehicles travelling on the street, known as the average daily traffic (ADT).

 The signs do not take photos or record any personal information such as the license plate number, colour or make of vehicle.

-We will report back on the 85th percentile speed for each street monitored.
+We report back on the 85th percentile speed for each street monitored.
 This means we look at the speed at which 85 per cent of vehicles are travelling at or below.
-We’ll also report back on the average speed for each street monitored.
+We also report on the average speed for each street monitored.

-All traffic speed and volume data collected will be reviewed by the City to determine if there is a need for further traffic assessment.
+We review all traffic speed and volume data to determine if there is a need for further traffic assessment.

 519-822-1260 extension 3414